nikiluk/automate-ookla-speedtest/readme.md

 ## How to get started and automatically measure the internet speed
 1. Download this repository to your PC.
 2. Download Speedtest CLI from [here](https://www.speedtest.net/apps/cli) and unpack `speedtest.exe` file in the repository folder.
+3. Run `speedtest.exe` manually to accept the license (required only once).
-3. Open PowerShell in your terminal in this folder and type `.\test`
+4. Open PowerShell in your terminal in this folder and type `.\test`
-4. Test results will be saved in `internetspeed.json` as specified in `test.ps1`.
+5. Test results will be saved in `internetspeed.json` as specified in `test.ps1`.

 Additionally you can output to CSV but with less options, by running  `.\test-csv`